A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “Thanks.”

-We hugged and I took Jesse with me back to the main house to finish preparing our Pascha basket.
+We hugged, and I took Jesse with me back to the main house to finish preparing our Pascha basket.

-April 15 1990, Chicago, Illinois
+April 15, 1990, Chicago, Illinois

 Jennifer came into the great room and asked if I had some time to talk.
-My wives and I had just gotten up from sleeping after arriving home about 6:30am following the Pascha service and party.
+My wives and I had just gotten up from sleeping after arriving home at about 6:30am following the Pascha service and party.

 “If it’s OK with my wives,” I said.

-They both agreed so Jennifer and I went to my study and I shut the door behind us.
-We sat side-by side in the two wingback chairs which faced my desk.
+They both agreed, so Jennifer and I went to my study, and I shut the door behind us.
+We sat side-by-side in the two wingback chairs which faced my desk.

 “I talked to her.
-Well, I listened to her rant about everything under the sun.
+Well, I listened to her rant about everything under the Sun.
 She feels abandoned by everyone.”

 I nodded, “I’m not surprised.”